State of Canadian Business Funding 2026

 | Maximum (catalog) | $642,000,000 | Largest single-program cap tracked |

 The spread from P25 ($50,000) to P90 ($10,000,000) reflects the structural diversity of the landscape.
 At the small end: pitch competitions, student entrepreneur awards, and municipal small-business grants.
 At the large end: the Strategic Innovation Fund (NRC), Clean Growth Hub major clean-tech streams, and provincial economic development programs targeting anchor investments.
 For a Series A company, the relevant range is roughly P50–P75.
 For a pre-revenue startup, P25 programs are the accessible entry point, with the majority being grant or program type with no matching requirement.
-The zero lower bound on minimum funding (seven programs have a disclosed minimum of $0) reflects programs that award purely on merit with no floor guarantee.
+The median is also sensitive to catalog composition: the 2026 catalog expansion added a sizeable cohort of smaller provincial and municipal programs, which pulled the median maximum down from the $400,000 measured in the May 2026 snapshot to $250,000 in June.

 The most widespread misconception about Canadian business funding is that it operates on annual intake windows the way university admissions does.
 This belief causes businesses to delay applying, to miss programs they assume have closed, and to over-invest in Q4 "sprint" applications to programs that in fact accept submissions continuously.
 The data does not support that mental model.